pwr-Solaar/Solaar/docs/features.md

 A setting implementation needs a name, a label, and a description.
 The name is used in the persistent settings structure to store and restore changed settings and should be a valid Python identifier.
-(Some older settings have dashes.)
+(Some older settings have dashes).
 The label is displayed in the Solaar main window and the description is used as a tooltip there.
 The label and description should be specified as translatable strings.
 A setting implementation for a feature (for modern devices that use the HID++ 2.0 protocol)